awsdocs/amazon-sagemaker-developer-guide/doc_source/inference-recommender-prerequisites.md

 **Note**
 The following code examples use Python\.
 Remove the `!` prefix character if you run any of the following code samples in your terminal or AWS CLI\.
 This example uses the `conda_pytorch_p36_latest` kernel within a Amazon SageMaker Notebook instance\.
 This kernel is provided by SageMaker and uses Python 3\.6 and PyTorch 1\.7\.1\.
-For more information about SageMaker Notebooks, see [Use Amazon SageMaker Notebook Instances](nbi.md)\.
+For more information about SageMaker Notebooks, see [Amazon SageMaker Notebook Instances](nbi.md)\.

 1. **Create an IAM role for Amazon SageMaker\.**